-Upon enrolment children are allocated a focus teacher who is responsible for the planning, documenting and evaluating the ongoing assessment of learning for each child.
+Upon enrolment each child is allocated a focus teacher who is responsible for the planning, documenting and evaluating the ongoing assessment of learning for each child.

 Whilst all educators at the service have input into every child's learning, focus educators are responsible for monitoring individual children’s development and are the focal point for parents questioning and concerns about children’s development.